 Visone, K. F. (2009).
 Teacher attitudes toward science at the early childhood level.
 Master’s thesis, Central Connecticut State University, New Britain, Connecticut.

 Yagmur-Kolcu, E., Öztuna-Kaplan, A. (2020).
 Self-Efficacy perceptions of the preschool teachers on the field of science and science education.
-African Educational Research Journal 8, 306-315.
+African Educational Research Journal, 8, 306-315.

+Appendix 1

-personal interview
+Questions for personal interviews

-Personal details (name, seniority, education, details of the Preschool)
+Personal details (name, seniority, education, details of the preschool)

-1. What scientific content have you taught in Preschool in recent years?
+1. What scientific content have you taught in preschool in recent years?

-2. Details and descriptions of teaching methods and procedures that you use in teaching scientific content.
+2. Please give details and descriptions of the teaching methods and procedures that you use in teaching scientific content.

 3. Describe in detail the learning environment in your classroom and what kind of scientific equipment it has.

-4. Who are the partners in the educational environment in your class?
+4. Who are your educational partners in the classroom environment?

-5. What is the average frequency of scientific activities in your garden during the year?
+5. What is the average frequency of scientific activities in your preschool during the year?

-6. Are you familiar with the program of T&S in the Preschool?
+6. Are you familiar with the S&T program for preschools?

 7. Are you familiar with the goals of the program?

-8. What do you think about tuhal in the Preschool?
+8. What do you think about tuhal in the preschool?

-9. Do you think that the tuhal should be applied in the Preschool?
+9. Do you think that the tuhal should be applied in the preschool?

-10. What are your main difficulties in applying a tuhal in your garden?
+10. What are your main difficulties in applying a tuhal in your preschool?

-Table 1

-The importance of teaching science in Preschool

-Feeling comfortable teaching science in Preschool

-Implementation of scientific activities in Preschool

-Teacher difficulties in teaching science in Preschool